-The TNSP or Users shall perform all commissioning tests required in order to confirm that the plant and equipment meet all the requirements of the KNTGC that have to be met before going on-line.
-The Kenya National TSO may request relevant tests (or results of such tests) to be demonstrated in accordance with the KNTGC before accepting such plant for operating.
-The party performing the test shall notify the Kenya National TSO and the Regulatory Authority at least one week in advance of any such tests, so that they may witness the tests.
+The TNSP or Users shall perform all Commissioning tests required in order to confirm that the plant and equipment meet all the requirements of the KNTGC that have to be met before going on-line.
+Such test must be certified by licensed engineers.
+The SO may request relevant tests (or results of such tests) to be demonstrated in accordance with the KNTGC before accepting such plant for operating.
+The party performing the test shall notify the SO and the Authority at least one week in advance of any such tests, so that they may witness the tests.